The LIVE555TM Media Server

 segments; instead, they are left intact.)

-To view such a stream from an iPhone or iPad, you do so using the "Safari" browser app, and
+To view such a stream from a Mac, iPhone, or iPad, you do so using the "Safari" browser app, and

 use a "http://" URL, not a "rtsp://" URL.

 Specifically, you enter an URL of the form

 where <http-port-number> is the port number - for "HTTP Live Streaming" - that the